-WITHOUT THE CHEMICAL butadiene, people wouldn't be able to drive their cars, cover their floors with carpet or go scuba diving.
-In other words, butadiene is one of those substances that most people haven't heard of but, without it, we would not have the synthetic rubbers and elastomers that are integral components in the manufacture of vehicle tyres, shag carpeting and wetsuits, to name just a few of many consumer goods that list butadiene as one of their ingredients.
+David Morrow argues that closed-loop systems are the safest way to prevent the leakage and spillage of hazardous chemicals and a complete portfolio of dry-disconnect coupler technologies is available to aid in that task ithout the chemical butadiene, people wouldn't be able to drive their cars, cover their floors with carpet or go scuba diving.
+In other words, butadiene is one of those substances that most people haven't heard of, but without it, we would not have the synthetic rubbers and elastomers that are integral components in the manufacture of vehicle tyres, shag carpeting and wetsuits, to name just a few of many consumer goods that list butadiene as one of their ingredients.

 At the same time, butadiene is also a chemical that must be handled with care at all times.
-Butadiene is a colourless, non-corrosive gas with a mild, gasoline-like aromatic odour.
-As such, it is listed as a potential occupational carcinogen by the US National Institute for Occupational Safety and Health (NIOSH) and both short- and long-term exposure to it can cause a host of health issues.
+Butadiene is a colourless, non-corrosive gas with a mild, gasolinelike aromatic odour.
+As such, it is listed as a potential occupational carcinogen by the National Institute for Occupational Safety and Health (NIOSH), and both short- and long-term exposure to it can cause a host of health issues.
 It is also extremely flammable in both its liquid and vapour forms.

 Butadiene is one of many chemicals that must be produced, transported and stored in the safest manner possible, with no risk of physical exposure to technicians or release to the environment.
-In this article, we will illustrate how advanced dry-disconnect coupler technology can help reduce, or even eliminate, the risk that a chemical release incident might occur during or at the conclusion of the loading and unloading of transport vehicles - most often rail tank cars and tank trucks - into a storage vessel.
+This article illustrates how advanced dry-disconnect coupler technology can help reduce, or even eliminate, the risk that a chemicalrelease incident might occur during or at the conclusion of the loading and unloading of transport vehicles - most often railcars and tank trucks - into a storage vessel.